Operational optimization

 What we do

-- Ongoing follow-up with monthly variance reporting
+- Ongoing follow-up with monthly variance reports

 When it makes sense